sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 | 2014-01-07 | 87.2 | -72.0 |
 | 2014-01-09 | 40.5 | 10.9 |

-Our time series ranges from January 2014 to December 2017.
+Our data ranges from January 2014 to December 2017.
 For each day in the series, we have *total sales* and *total profit* values.
 We will only focus on *total sales* for now.
-Let's investigate further to see if any seasonality or trends are present in the data.
+Let's investigate if any seasonality or trends are present in the data.

 ```R
 # Plot sales time series